This session is full. There is no wait list.

 - Build awareness of when to use coaching in the supervisor role

 - Receive an introduction to the fundamental components of coaching - listening and inquiry

-Note: We also strongly recommend you take Practical Leadership 2.0: Supervising for Team Engagement.
+Note: We also strongly recommend you take Practical Leadership 2.0: Building Engaged Teams.
 While no material is repeated between the two courses, the curriculum of Practical Leadership 1.0 and 2.0 complements each other.

 This session will not be recorded.

 Accommodation information is available on our Registration Policies page.